 Q buses are BRT buses: more modern design and enhanced features to improve rider experience.
 There are multiple large doors with improved ADA features to facilitate boarding and provide better operation for riders with disabilities.
 BRT buses also have compressed natural gas low emissions, better, more comfortable seating, and Thermoguard windows.

-Currently, there is only one Q routeOpens in a new tab. that offers service from approximately 5:30 am to midnight.
+Currently, there is only one Q route that offers service from approximately 5:30 am to midnight.
 Peak hours (10-minute frequency) are from 6:00 am to 9:00 am and 2:30 pm to 7:00 pm.

 Handy Ride and Other Accessibility